-Zynga Inc. (ZNGA), an online-game developer based in San Francisco, went public in December and has declined from a $15.91 high on March 2 to as low as $2.68 today, a record.
+Zynga Inc. (ZNGA:US), an online-game developer based in San Francisco, went public in December and has declined from a $15.91 high on March 2 to as low as $2.68 today, a record.

 A Zynga investor sued the company and the IPO underwriters this week, claiming shareholders were misled about its financial health.
 The company reported lower-than-expected second-quarter earnings July 25, and fell 37 percent the next day.